Answers to the most common questions Los Altos and Santa Clara County residents ask about hiring, pricing, and working with BSIS-licensed locksmiths.

 California law requires locksmiths to verify authorization before performing security-sensitive work.
 Expect to show a government-issued photo ID and proof of address for the property (driver's license with matching address, utility bill, lease agreement, or property deed).
 For vehicle work: registration and ID.
 A locksmith who does not ask for this documentation is not following state requirements.

-Start with a BSIS license lookup at bsis.ca.gov.
-Search for locksmiths in Los Altos or Santa Clara County with active licenses.
-Cross-reference with Google reviews that show verifiable customer names, dates, and specific service details.
+Look for providers with verified BSIS licenses and strong local Google reviews that show verifiable customer names, dates, and specific service details.
 Avoid locksmiths that appear only in paid directory listings without reviews.
-The BSIS lookup is the single fastest credibility check available.

 Our editorial team researches locksmith services across Santa Clara County.
 Send your question and we'll add the answer to this guide.